cudoventures/cudos-docs/docs/node/run-node/prepare-node-for-validating.md

-2. You can then add this mnemonic to create a new account in Keplr wallet.
+2. You can then add this mnemonic to create a new account in a Keplr wallet if you wish.

 3. Verify it has been added by viewing it inside your Keplr wallet.